Charlie Booth

 Charlie Booth (1 October 1903 – 20 May 2008) was an Australian athlete.

 Career

-In the 1930s, he was a champion runner who participated in several Stawell Gifts, until a victory in 1939.
-He was also a fitter and turner apprentice.
-Booth is widely credited for inventing starting blocks for sprinting races, along with his father.
+In the 1930s, Booth was a champion runner who participated in several Stawell Gifts, achieving victory in 1939.
+He was also an apprentice fitter and turner.
+He is widely credited for inventing starting blocks for sprinting races, along with his father.

 When he first used his invention in a race, made from a T-bar and a block of wood cut in half, he was disqualified for life.
 The decision was overturned a few weeks later.

 At age 100, Booth gave a rare interview about his long and successful life.

-In 2006, the then 102-year-old wanted to run in a special Stawell Gift over-40s race, with the prize being a pig, but in the end he decided against it.
+In 2006, the then 102-year-old wanted to run in a special Stawell Gift over-40s race, the prize being a pig, but he subsequently decided against it.

 Death

 In 2007, he celebrated his 104th birthday with a small private party.
 Nearly eight months later in May 2008, Booth died at the age of 104.